Economy of Lebanon: Reforms

 For 2002, the government has put primary emphasis on privatization, initially in the telecom sector and electricity, with continued planning for sales of the state airline, Beirut port, and water utilities.
 The government has pledged to apply the proceeds of sales to reducing the public debt and the budget deficit.
 In addition, it projects that privatization will bring new savings as government payrolls are pared, interest rates decline, and private sector growth and foreign investment are stimulated.
 The government also is tackling the daunting task of administrative reform, aiming to bring in qualified technocrats to address ambitious economic programs, and reviewing further savings that can be realized through reforms of the income tax system.
 The Lebanese Government faces major challenges in order to meet the requirements of a fiscal adjustment program focusing on tax reforms and modernization, expenditure rationalization, privatization, and improved debt management.

 The U.S. enjoys a strong exporter position with Lebanon, generally ranking as Lebanon's fourth-largest source of imported goods.
 More than 160 offices representing U.S. businesses currently operate in Lebanon.
 Since the lifting of the passport restriction in 1997 (see below), a number of large U.S. companies have opened branches or regional offices, including Microsoft, American Airlines, Coca-Cola, FedEx, UPS, General Electric, Parsons Brinckerhoff, Cisco Systems, Eli Lilly, Computer Associates and Pepsi Cola.
 Mexico has also many enterprises run by ethnic Lebanese, such as Carlos Slim's Telmex.

 Solidere shares are the most actively traded in the Beirut Stock Exchange.
 Its share price in the Beirut Stock Exchange has risen sharply in the last year from around US$5.00 in early 2004 to close at US$17.50 on Friday, 23 December 2005.

+In 2025, Lebanon amended its banking secrecy laws under pressure from the IMF.
+The reforms would allow independent auditors access to banking records from the past 10 years in an effort to stop corruption and facilitate a larger restructuring of the Lebanese banking industry.

 Salaries of Lebanese

-On 15 October 2011, after various unions, including the teacher's union, the general worker's union and others threatened to strike, the minimum wage was raised by 40% (£L200,000 - $133) to £L700,000 ($466).
+On 15 October 2011, after various unions, including the teachers' union, the general worker's union and others threatened to strike, the minimum wage was raised by 40% (£L200,000 - $133) to £L700,000 ($466).
 Most unions went ahead with the strike except the general worker's union.